code-cyber-arch/LeetCode-CyberProgrammer-v1/Longest_Substring_Without_Repeating_Characters/README.md

-# Longest Substring Without Repeating Characters - Explain in relation to cybersecurity
+# Longest Substring Without Repeating Characters

 This code implements a solution to find the length of the longest substring without repeating characters in a given string s.
 While this specific implementation may not have a direct cybersecurity application, understanding and implementing algorithms like this can be relevant in cybersecurity for various reasons: